kingston/workspace-meta/.changeset/add-ensure-file-from-helper.md

 'workspace-meta': patch
 ---

-Add ensureFileFrom helper and configDirectory to PluginContext.
-The ensureFileFrom helper allows copying template files from the config directory, and all plugins now have access to the configDirectory path (inferred as `${workspacePath}/.workspace-meta`) in the plugin context.
+Add ensureFileFromTemplate helper function that allows copying template files from the config directory to packages.
+This is useful for maintaining consistent configuration files across packages.